shorthills-ai/mlflow/docs/source/llm-tracking.rst

 The Mlflow LLM Tracking component consists of two elements for logging and viewing the behavior of LLM's.
 Firstly it is a set of APIs that allow for logging inputs, outputs, and prompts submitted and returned from LLM's.
-Accompanying these APIs is a UI components that provides a simplified means of viewing the results of experimental submissions (prompts and inputs) and the results (LLM outputs).
+Accompanying these APIs is a UI component that provides a simplified means of viewing the results of experimental submissions (prompts and inputs) and the results (LLM outputs).

 .. contents:: Table of Contents